Table of Contents

 IN and NOT IN

-The IN and NOT IN operators check whether a value is present or absent within a specified collection or string.
+The IN and NOT IN operators check whether a value is present or absent within a specified list or string.

-• IN : Returns true if the left operand is found in the right operand (which can be a collection or string).
+• IN : Returns true if the left operand is found in the right operand (which can be a list or a string).

 • NOT IN : Returns true if the left operand is not found in the right operand.